The History of Computers as I know it

 Not chatting, selling!

-Because they’re fascinated by products and processes, not management and marketing.
+They’re engineers too.
+I thought they knew this stuff.
+But they’re fascinated by precise details of products and processes, not the inexact sciences of management and marketing.

 Devices always on, interrupting everything.

 When I was their age, ….
 New technology was fuzzy black & white going to flashy bright colors on our home television sets.
 Writing and calculating were done with pen and paper.
 Ball point was a new technology.

 “Look it up” meant a trip to the library.
 It was the 50’s.
 We played outside.
 Computers were only used by the military.
 IBM was a typewriter company.
 And I graduated from engineering with a slide rule.
 (You can Google it.)
 Introduced to computers through a glass window behind the data entry counter.
 Flashing red and green lights, spinning tape reels.
 Don’t drop that deck of key-punch cards!

 MBA School allowed electronic calculators.
 Not in exams, that would be cheating.
 Computing on the job meant a terminal and a bleeping modem in the office connected to magical mainframe UNIVAC 1108 in Los Angeles.
 Input by punched paper tape.
 Results printed locally later.
 Awesome!